iradamsalem/Mini-Agent/project_run_instructions.md

 ```

 > **Explanation:** This step creates all necessary tables in the database.
+💡 Tip: You can also open init.sql in pgAdmin's Query Tool and execute it directly if you prefer using a GUI.
 ### 🌱 Seed Sample Data

 After initializing the schema, run: